Fenerbahçe S.K.: Other facilities

-Media
+Media and brands

-Fenerbahçe TV
+TV

 Fenerbahçe TV (FB TV) is the first television channel of a sports club in Turkey.
 The channel launched in 2004 over satellite (Free-To-Air on Turksat 3A located 42° East, 11957 V 27500 5/6), D-Smart 82.
 Canal satellite network services and cable service.

-Fenerbahçe Radio
+Radio

 Fenerbahçe Radyo (FB Radyo) is a nationwide FM radio network broadcasting from Istanbul.
 It is the first sports club radio station in Turkey.
 Broadcasting Pop Music in Turkish and other languages, FB Radyo can be listened to via terrestrial broadcast, Free-To-Air on Turksat 3A Satellite (located 42° East, 11804 V 24444 5/6, VPID: 516, APID:690, SPID:5), BlackBerry and iPhone applications.

 Fenerium

 Fenerium is the club's own company which markets licensed products and sponsors some of the club's departments and teams.
 The company was established in 2000.

 The headquarter is located in the Şükrü Saracoğlu Stadium in Istanbul.

 Fenerium has 96 stores in total.
 46 are based in Istanbul, 8 in Ankara, 4 in İzmir, 3 in Antalya, 2 in Adana, Aydın, Gaziantep, Hatay, Konya, Muğla, Sakarya, and Samsun.
 The other stores are located in Bursa, Çanakkale, Denizli, Diyarbakır, Düzce, Elazığ, Kahramanmaraş, Kayseri, Kocaeli, Malatya, Manisa, Mersin, Şanlıurfa, and Tekirdağ.
-There are two stores serving abroad, one of them is located in Northern Cyprus (North Nicosia Fenerium) and the other one in the Netherlands (Rotterdam Fenerium).
+There is one store serving abroad, located in Northern Cyprus (North Nicosia Fenerium).